dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/api-reference/camera-view.md

     height:100
 }
 ...
-torchButton={{
+torchButton={
+    {
         location: rect,
         visible: true,
         //When the flashlight is on, the button will appear as this image.
         torchOnImageBase64: "Put Your Base64 String Here",
         //When the flashlight is off, the button will appear as this image.
         torchOffImageBase64: "Put Your Base64 String Here"
-}}
+    }
+}
 ```